 Butylated Compounds (BHA and BHT)

-BbutylatedCompounds such as BHA and BHT are commonly used in hair styling products.
-They are known endocrine disruptors and are also toxic to other organs.
-They’re also a likely human carcinogen.
+Butylated compounds such as BHA and BHT are commonly used in hair styling products.
+They are known endocrine disruptors and can be toxic to other organs.
 They are especially concerning for pregnant women and children.
 To avoid them look for BHA or BHT on ingredient lists.

 - Methylisothiazolinone (MIT): 2-methyl-4-isothiazoline-3-one, Neolone 950 preservative, MI, OriStar MIT and Microcare MT.